 Scatters are typically a unique trend to digital scrapbooking.
 Just by definition, it is something that is difficult to do in paper scrapbooking.
 To scatter something is to “throw loosely about; distribute at irregular intervals.”
-Scatters can be beads, sequins, glitter, confetti, paint, etc. Team member Trina really likes using scatters, let’s take a look at some of her examples (linked for supplies):
+Scatters can be beads, sequins, glitter, confetti, paint, etc. Team member Trina really likes using scatters, let’s take a look at some of her examples:

 Trina shared this tip for using scatters: